South Korean president travels to UAE, seeks arms sales

 An honor guard of traditionally dressed Emiratis greeted Yoon and his wife, Kim Keon Hee.
 They twirled model Lee-Enfield rifles alongside troops on camelback and horseback.
 Inside, a military band played the South Korean and Emirati national anthems.

-After the ceremony, Yonhap quoted Sheikh Mohammed as saying the UAE planned to invest $30 billion in South Korea.
+After the ceremony, South Korea’s Yonhap news agency quoted Sheikh Mohammed as saying the UAE planned to invest $30 billion in South Korea.
 “We decided to make the investment with confidence in the Republic of Korea that keeps its promises under all circumstances,” he said.

 The report did not elaborate.